 My daughter’s surf camp in Pacific Beach, California.

 Our awesome waves and surf schools make learning how to surf in San Diego a breeze.
 Why not give it a go?
 The foam boards forgive a little wobbliness, and kids as young as five can try, too.
+Though I’d say, this is popular for teenagers visiting San Diego.

 Two popular spots to learn include La Jolla Shores and Pacific Beach at Law Street.
 You can also choose Mission Beach, Del Mar, Coronado Beach, or Carlsbad beaches.

-(Those who are already experts at shredding waves, can head over to spots like Windansea Beach and Black’s Beach.)
+(Those who are already experts at shredding waves can head over to spots like Windansea Beach and Black’s Beach.)

-16. SUP During the Day or Night
+19. SUP During the Day or Night

-It’s possible to stand up paddleboard (and even do yoga on a SUP) all across San Diego County from Mission Bay to Carlsbad’s Agua Hedionda lagoon.
+It’s possible to stand-up paddleboard (and even do yoga on a SUP) all across San Diego County from Mission Bay to Carlsbad’s Agua Hedionda lagoon.
 Rentals are also easy to come by, as are lessons.

 Other popular water sports include kayaking, aqua cycling, boat rentals, sailing, jet skiing, and more.

-17. Explore Balboa Park
+20. Explore Balboa Park

 My daughter walks along the big pond in front of Balboa Park's Botanical Building.

-San Diego is home to the largest urban cultural park in the United States with 16 major museums, renowned performing arts venues, playgrounds, beautiful gardens, hiking trails, and the San Diego Zoo.
+San Diego is home to the largest urban cultural park in the United States with 17 major museums, renowned performing arts venues, playgrounds, beautiful gardens, hiking trails, and the San Diego Zoo.

-18. See the La Jolla Seals and Sea Lions
+22. See the La Jolla Seals and Sea Lions

 A sea lion sunbathes on the shore of Boomer Beach in La Jolla.